spetrat/sml_2026/README.md

 git config --global --list
 ```

 You are now ready to set up your course repository.
-Continue with the [Git Workflow for the Course](#git-workflow-for-the-course).
+Continue with [Setup Git for the Course](#setup-git-for-the-course).

+---

-# Git Workflow for the Course
+# Setup Git for the Course

 Each student will use two GitHub repositories: